I also will laugh at your calamity; I will mock when your fear cometh;

 He who laughs last, laughs best.
-Lady Wisdom and the LORD Jehovah laugh last, and best!
-But this is no laughing matter for you, for these are some of the most sober words in Scripture.
+Lady Wisdom and the LORD Jehovah laugh last, and best.
+But this is no laughing matter for you, for these are some of the most sober words in the Bible.
 Men refusing to listen to instruction will be destroyed without mercy (Pr 1:20-32).
 In fact, Lady Wisdom declares that those who reject her must love death (Pr 8:36).

 This view of wisdom, and the God of wisdom, is not popular in this effeminate and compromising age (II Tim 3:4-5; Heb 12:28-29).
-Laughter and ridicule at the horrible pain and morbid fear of fools and scorners are right!
+Laughter and ridicule at the horrible pain and morbid fear of fools and scorners are right.
 Do you know this God, reader?
-Or have you been taught fables about a make-believe sugar daddy in the sky?
+Or have you been taught fables about a make-believe sugar daddy in the sky as your God?

 Space and time do not permit to tell the details of the flood, when those who laughed and mocked at Noah slipped under the waves with gopher wood under their fingernails and their mouths and nasal passages full of water.
 It was a calamity!
 It was fearful!
 But do not think God and Wisdom were wringing their hands in regret.
 These drowned wretches were intolerable, wicked haters of God and had been disobedient to Noah’s plain preaching for many years (Heb 11:7; I Pet 3:18-20).
 Now do you know this God, reader?

 God laughs at the judgment of the wicked (Ps 37:13).
-He holds the heathen in derision (Ps 59:8), and He laughed derisively when destroying His Son's enemies (Ps 2:4).
-It was so bad in that horrific calamity that men's hearts were failing them for fear (Luke 21:26).
+He holds the heathen in derision (Ps 59:8), and He laughed derisively when destroying His Son’s enemies (Ps 2:4).
+It was so bad in that horrific calamity that men’s hearts failed them due to the fear (Luke 21:26).

 What should you do?
-Jesus said it perfectly, "Take heed therefore how ye hear" (Luke 8:18).
-And, "Whosoever shall fall on this stone shall be broken: but on whomsoever it shall fall, it will grind him to powder" (Matt 21:44).
-And "Be not afraid of them that kill the body, and after that have no more that they can do.
-But I will forewarn you whom ye shall fear: Fear him, which after he hath killed hath power to cast into hell; yea, I say unto you, Fear him" (Luke 12:4-5).
+Jesus said it perfectly in several different ways, “Take heed therefore how ye hear” (Luke 8:18).
+And, “Whosoever shall fall on this stone shall be broken: but on whomsoever it shall fall, it will grind him to powder” (Matt 21:44).
+And “Be not afraid of them that kill the body, and after that have no more that they can do.
+But I will forewarn you whom ye shall fear: Fear him, which after he hath killed hath power to cast into hell; yea, I say unto you, Fear him” (Luke 12:4-5).